The same excellent adventure + a very holy week of festivities! A Small Group Walking Tour from Sarria to Santiago de Compostela.

 The walk starts right out of the hotel lobby and quickly reaches beautiful oak woodlands, fragrant eucalyptus forests and traditional Galician villages.
 This region of Spain is famous for its great seafood, its cheeses and its wines, and we will be tasting them all on this walk!

-At the end of The Last 100km all walkers are presented with a Compostela issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
-This is true about all of the walks that complete at least the last 100 km of any Camino de Santiago.
+At the end of the tour, all pilgrims will receive a Compostela issued by the Pilgrim’s Office.
+This is true about all of the walks that complete at least the Last 100km of any Camino de Santiago.

 The The Last 100km is walked during a 7 day period.
-We have divided the journey into days of similar length, and deliberately try to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with energy enough to walk about town.
+We have divided the journey into days of similar length.
+We deliberately try to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with energy enough to walk about town.

 Day 1: Arrival in Sarria.
 Welcome Meeting and Dinner. – Accommodation in Sarria